kartik-saraswat/text_me/README.md

   1. Sms backup on google drive
   2. Contact thumbnail display
   3. Automatic Reloading Sms in chat thread and Inbox when new messages arrives.
+  4. When user clicks on notification take him to chat directly when messages are from one person.

 # Android features used
   1. RecyclerViews